Smelting

 Smelting is a process of applying heat and a chemical reducing agent to an ore to extract a desired base metal product.
 It is a form of extractive metallurgy that is used to obtain many metals such as iron, copper, silver, tin, lead, and zinc.

 Smelting uses heat and a chemical reducing agent to decompose the ore, driving off other elements as gases or slag and leaving the metal behind.
 The reducing agent is commonly a fossil-fuel source of carbon, such as carbon monoxide from incomplete combustion of coke—or, in earlier times, of charcoal.
 The oxygen in the ore binds to carbon at high temperatures, as the chemical potential energy of the bonds in carbon dioxide is lower than that of the bonds in the ore.

 Sulfide ores such as those commonly used to obtain copper, zinc, or lead, are roasted before smelting in order to convert the sulfides to oxides, which are more readily reduced to the metal.
 Roasting heats the ore in the presence of oxygen from air, oxidizing the ore and liberating the sulfur as sulfur dioxide gas.

-Smelting most prominently takes place in a blast furnace to produce pig iron, which is converted into steel.
+Iron ore is smelted in a blast furnace to produce pig iron, which is converted into steel.

+Aluminium

+Aluminium cannot be smelted like most other metals, such as copper or iron, because aluminium forms a very stable compound with oxygen, and the oxide has a melting point of about 2,072°C (3,762°F).
+Aluminium is more reactive than carbon, therefore carbon cannot smelt aluminum.
+Aluminium is smelted by electrolytic reduction of aluminium oxide dissolved in molten cryolite.
 Plants for the electrolytic reduction of aluminium are referred to as aluminium smelters.

+Custom smelters

 Smelters can be classified into two types depending on their business model; custom smelters and integrated smelters.
 A custom smelter is a smelter that treats ore on behalf of customers or buys ore for treatment.
 Custom smelters obtain ore concentrates from mines of different ownership.
 Integrated smelters depend directly on a specific mining operation and tend to be located next to a mine.